Facebooktwitterredditpinterestlinkedintumblr

 Is 5ms Response Time Good For Gaming?

 A 5ms response time is considered to be good for gaming.
 It is fast enough to deliver a clear image and smooth gameplay.
-However, there are faster response times available, such as 4ms or 1ms.
+However, faster response times are available, such as 4ms or 1ms.
 These faster options may provide an even better gaming experience.

 Why is 5ms Response Time Good For Gaming?